 Alphonso Hale

-Alphonso Hale was born in Fayette County in West Virginia.
-He and his family lived in Barboursville, and Charleston before coming to Huntington.
-He attended WV State College where he earned a degree in Industrial Arts, and he taught at Lakin Industrial School for Boys from 1946 – 1950.
+Alphonso Hale was born in Fayette County, West Virginia.
+He and his family lived in Barboursville and Charleston.
+He attended West Virginia State College where he earned a degree in Industrial Arts, and he taught at Lakin Industrial School for Boys from 1946-50.

-He came to Huntington in 1950 with his wife and family and began working in many businesses in town – Steel of West Virginia, Houdaille Industries and finally at International Nickel Plant as a crane operator.
-These businesses were constantly laying off workers making it hard to make ends meet.
+Hale came to Huntington in 1950 with his wife and family and began working in many businesses in town – Steel of West Virginia, Houdaille Industries Inco Alloys as a crane operator.

-He held the position of President of the local NAACP and was a representative to the State NAACP.
-He was the founder of the Huntington Branch of CORE and served on the Board of Directors for the Barnett Child Care Center and ACTION, Inc. He was a member of First Baptist Church and sponsor of the Soul Searchers.
-Alphonso was a member of the Alexander Freeman Lodge and Owls, Inc. and at one time was the co-owner of the 17th Street market.
+Hale was president of the local NAACP and was a representative to the state NAACP.
+He was the founder of the Huntington Branch of CORE and served on the board of directors for the Barnett Child Care Center and ACTION, Inc. He was a member of First Baptist Church and sponsor of the Soul Searchers.
+Hale also was a member of the Alexander Freeman Lodge and Owls, Inc. and, at one time, was co-owner of the 17th Street Market.

-Alphonso promoted civil rights in the Huntington area as well as the State of WV.
+Hale promoted civil rights in Huntington and in West Virginia.
 He was responsible for the integration of the YMCA of Huntington.
-He was a mentor to the black students at Marshall University, especially after the plane crash.
+He also was a mentor to Black students at Marshall University, especially after the 1970 plane crash.

 Search for Someone